-Since the onset of the pandemic, GFC has issued emergency grants to 135 partners in 38 countries.
+Since the onset of the pandemic, GFC has issued emergency grants to more than 140 partners in 38 countries.
 Use the menus below to learn more about these partners by region and by country.

 Onda Solidária promotes social inclusion by offering opportunities in low-income communities and encouraging the general public to participate in the organization’s activities to advance justice and equality.

 Viva a Vida uses arts education (such as theater, poetry, graffiti, and photography) to empower at-risk adolescents and youth to make healthy choices and develop self-esteem, autonomy, and control over their lives.
 Its work focuses on the prevention of drug abuse, combating violence, and guaranteeing human and socio-environmental rights.

 Chocó Joven employs a combination of educational, vocational, cultural, health, and human rights programs to promote leadership and empowerment among youth in the department of Chocó.

 Fundación Dar Amor (Fundamor) transforms the lives of children and youth affected by or living with HIV and AIDS through medical attention, personalized emotional care, tutoring, and other holistic services.

 Fundación La Merced (FLM) aims to eradicate child labor in Santo Domingo Oeste by providing integrated support services to child laborers and their families and by guaranteeing that their rights are respected.